emfinfo/conseillers/README.md

   * A running MySQL server (min 5.5)
   * MySQL Workbench application (or other) to mount the DB

-* First mount wthe DB with the MySQL script in data folder.
+* Mount the DB with the MySQL script in data folder (adapt if necessary).

 * If you want modifiy the source project, download it and use NetBeans to open it.
 Some links are defect.
 This is because you must :
   * edit the file "nbproject/private/private.properties" and "models/nbproject/private/private.properties" to set the correct "user.home" information in your environment (MacOS, Windows or Linux).